 It’s all about personal preference!
 A rolling suitcase is always a good option if you want to save yourself shoulder or back pain.
 Another thing to think about is how much you’ll be needing to carry around with you during the day.
 If you’ll be doing active things like hiking, bring a travel daypack that’s lightweight and can be compacted down into a very small size when you don’t need it.

-According to the current Transportation Security Administration (TSA) regulations, you are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams, and pastes in your carry-on bag and through the checkpoint.
+According to the current TSA regulations, you are allowed to bring a quart-sized bag of liquids, aerosols, gels, creams, and pastes in your carry-on bag and through the checkpoint.
 These are limited to travel-sized containers that are 3.4 ounces (100 milliliters) or less per item.